cardosan/EFO-LCI/README.md

 The database can be downloaded from [here](database) while the questionnaire can be downloaded from [here](questionnaire)

-## Contributing data to the ELCIFO
+## Contributing data to the EFO-LCI

-We welcome further contributions to the ELCIFO, both from EU and outisde.
+We welcome further contributions to the EFO-LCI, both from EU and outisde.

 The prerequisite is that you are willing to release the data under the [Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.